 If we concentrate on those bad things, we are going to be all screwed up.

 What did Paul say?
-"Meditate on these things," in Philippians 4:8 the true, noble, and good things.
-And that is what Jesus is saying here.
-If we focus on all the things that are good, and true and right, then we are not focused on all those things which cause anxiety and fear—all those things that tend to trip us up.
+"Meditate on these things," in Philippians 4:8 the true, noble, and good things, and that is what Jesus is saying here.
+If we focus on all the things that are good, and true, and right, then we are not focused on all those things which cause anxiety and fear—all those things that tend to trip us up.

 Now, "do not worry," does not mean "never worry."
 It is important we understand that.
 He is not saying that we are to divorce worry and anxiety and fear from our lives altogether.
 That is impossible.
 However, what He is saying, is that do not be overly concerned.
-Do not invest too much of your self into these concerns.
+Do not invest too much of yourself into these concerns.
 Do not become unbalanced in thinking about these concerns.

 Now, we must take a certain amount of care to eat, drink, be healthy, to be safe, to be clothed—sure.
 The Bible says that we are to be good providers of ourselves and our family.
 If we do not provide for our own, we are worse than unbelievers.
 So obviously we have to take some care to do these things.
 We have to gather the foodstuffs.
 We have to make sure the utilities are paid so that water and sewer service remains on.
 Once in a while we purchase clothes.
 God provides for these things.
 That is what He is telling us.
 You should not have to worry about them.

 We do not need to get caught up in these mundane things.
-We do not need to keep up with the Jones'.
+We do not need to keep up with the Joneses.
 We do not need to make it our life's struggle to have the most and the best of everything.
 It does not mean anything ultimately.
 We were born naked, and we are going to go into the grave naked.
 Praise God.
 Is that not what Job said?

 But this is the right attitude.

-So, if we are focused on these earthly things—food, clothing, drink—we have the wrong focus.
-And we need to move on.
+So, if we are focused on these earthly things—food, clothing, drink—we have the wrong focus and we need to move on.
 In effect, it is the spiritual equivalent of burying our head in the sand.
 The real activity is the light, God, treasure in heaven.
 But if we have our heads in the sand, we cannot look up.
 All we are concerned about is the "sand."
 And that is not worth anything.

 In verse 27 Jesus tells us that ultimately all this worry about the mundane things is unproductive.
 It is not going to do us any good.
 I have been worrying for years about these various stresses that I have, and I am still 5'10".
 That is a fact of life.
 So I just need to get over it.

 It does nothing for us.
-It gives us no advantage to be a worry wart.
+It gives us no advantage to be a worrywart.
 It is really useless.
 It is counterproductive.
 It is not worth it.

 I mean, if we are truly focusing on the good things, then we have faith in God that He will give us all these other things when we need them.

-And if we are truly growing in them, God will supply everything that we need.
+The key, of course, is in verse 33.
+Here is where our perspective and our priorities must be—in the Kingdom of God and growing in His grace, truth, and righteousness.
+If we are truly growing in them, God will supply everything that we need.
 So, there is no need for fear.
 No need for anxiety, no need to worry about what is coming.
 We can let God take care of tomorrow.

 Matthew 6:34 says, "Therefore, do not worry about tomorrow, for tomorrow will worry about its own things.
 Sufficient to the day is its own trouble."
-Every day brings its own cares.
-And to anticipate is only to double them, according to the Jamison, Fausset, and Brown commentary.
+Every day brings its own cares, and to anticipate is only to double them, according to the Jamison, Fausset, and Brown commentary.
 In other words, you do have problems and worries.
-Handle today's problems and worries today; with all your heart, soul, and mind.
+Handle today's problems and worries today, with all your heart, soul, and mind.
 Give it all to solve your problems.
 But do not let tomorrow's troubles get you down today.
 God will be with you then, too.
 And He will be helping you then, the same way that He is helping you today, now.